Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Example_Touchpoint2.png)

-Note, there is a recomendation that when you name a Touchpoint, its name, state the type of Touchpount it is, like for example; VTEX Do API, name it like this; VTEX Do API(PCC), which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.
+Note, there is a recomendation that when you give a Touchpoint its name, also state the type of Touchpount it is, like for example; the Touchpoint; VTEX Do API, name it like this; VTEX Do API(PCC), which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.

 ### <a id="Pathpoint_Configuration"></a>Pathpoint Configuration ###

 Pathpoint is configured using a JSON configuration file, which is writen to the needs of your particular business.
-Once the configuration file is loaded, you can also manually tweek the Touchpoints, for instance to see the data that you are most concern at the moment.
+Once the configuration file is loaded, you can also manually tweek the Touchpoints (for instance to see the data that you are most concern at the moment).

 ### <a id="JSON_Configuration_File"></a>JSON Configuration File ###